fuz_docs

 #

-fuz_docs is an experimental website with AI-generated documentation and agent skills for Fuz, a zippy stack for autonomy.
+fuz_docs is an experimental website with AI-generated documentation and agent skills for Fuz, a zippy stack for human agency.
 It's a poorly-reviewed actively-evolving dumping ground of conventions, patterns, and reference material for @fuzdev projects.
 Everything is in flux, not all patterns are endorsed, and some content is plain slop.

 This website is designed for both human and machine consumption.
 Humans are welcome to browse docs and skills, but expect rough edges.